-Spa treatments range from facials to pedicures and last 25 to 80 minutes.
-The natural facelift facial uses vitamins A, C and E along with minerals and antioxidants to remove substances that induce aging, and Swe-Thai massage blends western deep-tissue therapies and eastern stretching techniques.
+Spa treatments range from facials to pedicures and last 50 minutes.
+The natural facelift facial uses vitamins A, C and E along with minerals and antioxidants to remove substances that induce aging, and Swe-Thai massage blends Western deep-tissue therapies and Eastern stretching techniques.
 Pine-infused scents, scrubs and other components inspired by the natural surroundings are used in many of the treatments.
 So are luxurious BABOR products.
 They combine the latest scientific research and powerful natural ingredients to target specific skin issues such as blemishes.

 Find your inner peace in a yoga class, one of the spa’s private wellness programs.
 Mats are provided; all you need is an open mind.
 Pilates instructors will help tone, strengthen and relax your body.
 If you want more of a sweat, personal trainers will put you through the paces in the fitness room.
 Just remember to schedule these activities at least 24 hours in advance.

 You'll look as good as you feel when leaving the spa’s salon.
 Its stylists can wash, cut or color your hair and do your makeup.

 A spa weekend is a treat for your palate too.
 The resort has 10 dining options, from casual to gourmet, but the elegant Carolina Dining Room's Southern-style breakfast buffet is a longtime favorite of Pinehurst guests.
 Converse with companions and listen to gentle piano music while you enjoy hearty offerings.